Newbridge-on-Wye: Location

 Newbridge-on-Wye is located roughly in the middle of Wales, and lies 7.1 miles south of Rhayader.
 The main road running through the village is the A470, running from Rhayader to the north and Builth Wells to the south.
 The B4358 also passes through the village; it runs from Beulah in the west through to Llandrindod Wells in the east.
 This road system is useful for commuters travelling from west and north-west Wales to areas in the south.

 History

-Newbridge-on-Wye has a rich history as a stopover for drovers, who would transport livestock across various locations.
-The village's strategic position along the River Wye made it an ideal resting point for drovers, contributing to the establishment of a settlement that included numerous pubs.
-This historical significance is commemorated by a statue of a drover located on the village green.

-In addition to its role as a drover's stop, Newbridge-on-Wye was also home to a railway station on the Mid-Wales Railway until its closure on 31 December 1962.
-Although the station site has been redeveloped into a housing estate, remnants of the railway's past, such as the old railway bridge, still endure.
+Newbridge-on-Wye was historically a stop off point for drovers, who moved livestock from place to place.
+Newbridge-on-Wye proved to be an ideal location for drovers to stop and rest because it afforded a safe crossing-point on the river Wye.
+This led to a settlement forming, including a large number of pubs.
+This fact is celebrated by the statue of a drover on the village green.
+Newbridge-on-Wye also sited a railway station on the Mid-Wales Railway, until its closure on 31 December 1962.
+The site of the station is now occupied by a housing estate, although the old railway bridge still remains.